golanlevin/p5.plotSvg/documentation.md

 ## setSvgFlattenTransforms

-Set whether or not to use a stack to encode matrix transforms. setSvgFlattenTransforms(true) -- larger SVG files, greater fidelity to original setSvgFlattenTransforms(false) -- smaller SVG files, potentially less fidelity
+Set whether or not to use a stack to encode matrix transforms.

+* `setSvgFlattenTransforms(true)` -- larger SVG files, greater fidelity to original
+* `setSvgFlattenTransforms(false)` -- smaller SVG files, potentially less fidelity

 #### Parameters

-*   `b` &#x20;
+*   `b`

 ## setSvgCoordinatePrecision

 Sets the output precision for graphics coordinates in SVGs by adjusting the number of decimal digits used when formatting values.
+Default is 4 digits.

 #### Parameters